Merissa Wakefield has perfected the art of lifestyle photography.

 When shooting groups or families:

-When shooting indoors, try these tips for variety:
+When shooting lifestyle photography indoors, try these tips for variety:

-I have a 2.5 year old, I know how hard it is to take photos with uncooperative or unwilling subjects.
+I have a 2.5 year old so I know how hard it is to shoot lifestyle photography when your subject is uncooperative or unwilling.
 I never place too much pressure on my daughter to ‘perform’.
-Instead I try to capture her unawares, when she is playing contently, or sitting reading a book or having a snack.
+Instead I try to capture her unawares, when she is playing contently, or doing activities such as sitting reading a book or having a snack.

-Often I will put her toys or a game out in a spot where I know there is pretty light, or in a room I have just cleaned!
+Often I will put her things like toys or a game out in a spot where I know there is pretty light, or in a room I have just cleaned!

 We will bake in the afternoon as the kitchen gets the best sunlight then, and we have a snack on the doorstep in the evening where we have gorgeous golden light.
 If she’s not interested, or she’s cranky, we stop and try again later.

 Try to clear the clutter from your background (a blank wall as a back drop works perfectly for this).
 If your home is particularly cluttered or small, get in close and fill the frame with your subject, or shoot at a wide aperture to blur the background clutter (hopefully!) into insignificance.

 A wide angle lens is perfect for lifestyle photography as it enables you to fit more in the frame which is essential for giving context to the image.
 I absolutely love my 35mm Sigma Art prime lens for this reason.

 We love a before and after shot and Merissa’s are amazing, especially when you consider she became a lifestyle photographer little more than a year ago…